actions/importer-labs/azure_devops/valet-forecast-lab.md

 2. Create or start a codespace in this repository (if not started)

 ## Prepare for forecast
-Before we can run the forecast we need to answer a few questions so we can construct the correct command.
+Before we can run the forecast we need to answer a few questions so we can construct the correct command:

-1) What is the date we want to start forecasting from?  __2022-03-02.
-This should be a date that will give enough data to get a good understanding of the typical usage.__
+1. What is the date we want to start forecasting from?

+-  __2022-03-02__.
+This should be a date that will give enough data to get a good understanding of the typical usage.

-2) Where do we want to store the results? __./tmp/forecast_reports.
-This can be any valid path on the system, but for simplicity it is recommend to use a directory in the root of the codespace workspace.__
+2. Where do we want to store the results?

+- __./tmp/forecast_reports__.
+This can be any valid path on the system but for simplicity it is recommend to use a directory in the root of the Codespace workspace.

-3) What project do we want to run the forecast for? __ValetBootStrap.
-This is the default project name for the labs, if you choose a different name when setting up the lab environment you should use that.__
+3. What project do we want to run the forecast for?

+- __ValetBootstrap__.
+This is the default project name for the labs, however, if you chose a different name when setting up the lab environment you should use that.

 Using these answers our command becomes:
 ```